 Movies in 2014 featured plenty of borgs.
 Matt Damon played the cyborg Max in Elysium.

-And now we have a new Alex Murphy in 2014’s brilliant remake of the ultimate borg story, RoboCop.
+The new Alex Murphy in 2014’s remake of a classic film borg story, RoboCop.

 Academy Award winner Denzel Washington played Lt.
 Parker Barnes from the film Virtuosity.